-One example of how well this works is with spas and salons.
-If a client purchased a few massage sessions from you and recently started to get served, in the upcoming week you can offer 30 minutes longer sessions at a discount.
+One example of how well this works is with beauty salons.
+If a client purchased a few beauty sessions from you and recently started to get served, in the upcoming week you can offer 30 minutes longer sessions at a discount.

 Two-way SMS works great not only to promote the upsell but also to send payment details and appointment updates.